Windham-High-School/CubeServer/README.md

 This project uses Semantic Versioning in the format major.minor.patch Versions 0.0.0 until 1.0.0 are development releases.
 Version 1.0.0 will be the first production release.
 A new major or minor version may indicate database incompatibility unless otherwise noted, however patch versions should maintain database compatibility.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more info.

 | Version | Notes |
 | ------- | ----- |